 Many founders in the beauty and fashion spaces mistakenly think growing a successful company is all about having a big following.
 They think the first step to a million dollars in revenue is having a million followers on Instagram.

 That’s not the case.
-Some fashion entrepreneurs have amassed massive followings, but as a result of their work building a great business, not as a prerequisite.
+Some fashion entrepreneurs have garnered massive followings as a result of building a great business, rather than establishing this audience as a prerequisite.

 Whether you’re building a name brand or a revolutionary piece of technology, the business model and the product always come first.
 But getting those right is not easy.
 Fashion and beauty are uniquely challenging verticals—they’re all about inspiring feeling, about capturing a sense of magic, about conveying a certain charm.
-You’re often not competing on cost or efficiency, traditional startup differentiators, at all.
+You’re often not competing on traditional startup differentiators, such as cost or efficiency.
 You have to do things differently.